Asmodius/sanic-scheduler/README.md

 $ pip install sanic-scheduler
 ```

-SanicScheduler is listed in [PyPI](https://pypi.python.org/pypi/sanic-scheduler) and can be installed with pip or easy_install.
+Sanic Scheduler is listed in [PyPI](https://pypi.python.org/pypi/sanic-scheduler) and can be installed with pip or easy_install.

 Manual installation:
 ```bash